-Since launching in 2020 the Racial Justice Initiative has provided $788,865 in grant funding to support projects focused on long-lasting impact and institutional change for racial justice.
+Since launching in 2020 the Racial Justice Initiative has provided $1 million in grant funding to support projects focused on long-lasting impact and institutional change for racial justice.
 The specific focus of the Racial Justice Initiative is to support projects that specifically identify, address, and challenge systemic racism which hinders the pursuit of justice and public understanding of the rule of law for historically marginalized communities of color in Ohio.

+OSBF grants are project based (not operational).
 The OSBF encourages proposals which promote racial justice that:

 At this time, the OSBF must discourage against proposals aimed at improving internal organizational issues with diversity, equity, and inclusion or performing internal equitability assessments.
 While these activities are beneficial, OSBF grant funding is limited and cannot adequately sustain requests for internal organizational improvements.

 $54,195 to Kent State University Foundation for their Examining Organizations' Pledges to Justice-Involved Employees project which will examine hiring practices and support efforts in creating equitable employment opportunities for racially justice-involved individuals.